Home / Special Initiatives / Mentorship for Diversity and Inclusion

 Become a Mentor or Mentee

-An educational stipend of $500 will be made available for faculty and resident participants
+An educational stipend of $500 will be made available for all participants

 Meet the Team